 After breakfast at the lodge, we’ll pay a morning visit to the Lake Clark National Park visitor’s center, where you’ll have a chance to purchase maps and postcards.
 We’ll spend the rest of the day hiking to Tanalian Falls, before boarding an afternoon charter flight back to Anchorage.
 If you are departing Alaska on this day, please schedule all homebound flights for after 9 pm.

 - All group gear: Expedition quality tents, group tarp, all cooking equipment & eating utensils

 - Toilet supplies including TP, trowel, and hand sanitizer

 - Safety Equipment: Satellite phone, maps, GPS, and medical kit

 - Round trip bush flight transportation from Anchorage to Port Alsworth

 - All internal bush flights

-- Lodging on the final night at the Farm Lodge on Lake Clark
+- Lodging on the final night at the Lake Clark Resort or the Wilder B&B on Lake Clark

 - Professional guide service at a maximum 4:1 client to guide ratio

 - All meals from dinner on day one through lunch on the final day of the itinerary